 I have a specific question about coverage.
 Who should I contact?

-A student may accept or decline the student health insurance in their WINGS Express account up until the 100% refund cut off date.
-Please check this website for the deadline to decline for each semester.
+You may accept or decline the student health insurance in their WINGS Express account up until the 100 percent refund cut off date.
+Please check the Academic Calendar for the deadline to decline for each semester.

-Students who leave school after the beginning of classes will have continuous coverage after 31 days of actively attending classes to the end of the period for which the premium was paid.
+If you leave school after the beginning of classes, you will have continuous coverage after 31 days of actively attending classes to the end of the period for which the premium was paid.

-If you enter the armed forces of any country during a period of coverage, you will receive a refund of your unearned prorata premium if you request the refund in writing.
+If you enter the armed forces of any country during a period of coverage, you will receive a refund of your unearned pro-rata premium if you request a refund in writing.

 Yes.
-If you are a student, other than an international student or a student not living in campus housing, you can choose not to purchase Student Insurance Plan coverage whether or not you have other health insurance coverage.
+If you are a student, except for international students or students not living in campus housing, you can choose not to purchase student insurance plan coverage whether or not you have other health insurance coverage.

-Students living in campus housing are required to purchase the WSU Student Insurance Plan coverage or confirm existence of an equivalent coverage for themselves.
+Students living in campus housing are required to purchase the student insurance plan coverage or confirm existence of an equivalent coverage for themselves.

 International students will be granted an exemption only if they have U.S.-based insurance coverage through the employer of a spouse or parent.
 This waiver must be obtained from the University Center for International Education office, 190E Student Union.